Tanz0rz/haxe-fmod/docs/guides/flixel.md

 FmodFlxUtilities.PlaySoundOneShotAttached(FmodEvents.SFXCoin, coin);
 ```

-## Custom engines
+## Other engines

-Everything the flixel components do goes through public runtime calls: `FmodRuntime.attach` with an `IFmodPositionProvider`, `StudioSystem.setListenerPosition2D`, and `FmodRuntime.banks`.
-A game on another engine writes the same few lines against its own object types.
+[Heaps components](heaps.md) and [Kha components](kha.md) are the same component set for those engines.
+Everything all of them do goes through public runtime calls: `FmodRuntime.attach` with an `IFmodPositionProvider`, `StudioSystem.setListenerPosition2D`, and `FmodRuntime.banks`.
+A game on an engine without a component package writes the same few lines against its own object types.